wjlei1990/SeisStar/_docs/preprocessing.md

 # Preprocessing packages

-A number of useful preprocessing packages are avaiable.
+A number of useful preprocessing packages are available.